sakeel-103/To-Do-List-App/README.md

 # To-Do-List-App
-To-Do List by using HTML, CSS and JavaScript
+Simple To-Do List app by using HTML, CSS and JavaScript